 This was formerly the open land of Clockhouse (or Clock House) Farm, which was associated with the village of Woodmansterne and had eight cottages in the 19th century.

-Developers put up semi-detached houses here following the opening of Woodmansterne station in 1932 and Carshalton council built the Clockhouse estate after the Second World War, with local shops at Hillcrest Parade on the Mount.
-Locals often refer to the Clockhouse area as ‘the Mount’, after this central road.
-Privately-built detached houses and council flats and maisonettes later extended the diversity.
+Developers put up semi-detached houses here following the opening of Woodmansterne station in 1932 and Carshalton council built the Clockhouse estate before and after the Second World War, with local shops at Hillcrest Parade on the Mount.
+Locals often refer to the Clockhouse area as ‘the Mount’, after this central road, which is shown in the photo above.* Privately-built detached houses and council flats and maisonettes later extended the diversity.

-The only direct way to reach Sutton town centre is to walk along bridlepaths, and most young residents of Clockhouse are educated within the borough of Croydon, but local voters have overwhelmingly rejected the opportunity to secede from Sutton.
+The only direct way to reach Sutton town centre is to walk (or of course ride a horse) along bridlepaths.
+Most young residents of Clockhouse are educated within the borough of Croydon, but local voters have overwhelmingly rejected the opportunity to secede from Sutton.

 Clockhouse formerly had the lowest population of any ward in all the London boroughs but has since been amalgamated with parts of Carshalton.